NixieBytes/linkphish/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to LinkPhish, please fork the repository, make your changes, and submit a pull request.
-Ensure your contributions adhere to the guidelines mentioned in the CONTRIBUTING.md file.

 ## License